 - Tongue: Your tongue will be checked for any abnormal swelling, colour, or texture.
 The top, base, and underside of your tongue will all be checked.

-Dental exams may include counselling about diet, smoking habits and lifestyle factors that may have a negative impact on your oral heath.
+Dental exams may include counseling about diet, smoking habits, and lifestyle factors that may harm your oral health.
 Depending on what the dentist learns from the patient during the initial assessment, there may be a need for dental x-rays.
 The dental x-ray gives the dentist a detailed view of your mouth ignorer to help diagnose potential problems, such as caries in-between teeth.

 It’s routine for the dentist to ask the dental hygienist to take a dental impression to evaluate your bite.
-The same impression can be used make a mouthguard or bleaching trays if the patient needs those type of dental services.
-The process is fairly simple, as the dental hygienist, fills a horse-shoe shaped tray with a soft, gelatine-like material.
+The same impression can be used to make a mouthguard or bleaching trays if the patient needs dental services.
+The process is fairly simple, as the dental hygienist fills a horse-shoe shaped tray with a soft, gelatin-like material.
 The trays are inserted into your mouth over your lower and upper teeth.
 The patient will bite down for a few minutes and is a painless part of the dental exam.

 Schedule A Comprehensive Dental Examination